Welcome!

 • Mystagogia—celebration of the sacraments/Easter season

-Stage One: A Time of Inquiry & Growth
+Stage One: A Time of Inquiry and Growth

 The journey toward becoming Catholic begins in a stage called Inquiry—a time for asking questions, exploring faith, and reflecting on how God has been present in your life.
 During this phase, those known as precatechumenates (that’s you!) are invited to “come and see,” without pressure or commitment.